Dismiss Modal

-As a bariatric surgery patient, taking vitamin and mineral supplements should be one of your top priorities and is not something that should be taken lightly.
-After having bariatric surgery, nutrient deficiencies can occur without supplementation as the amount of food you are able to eat will not be enough to provide your body with adequate amounts of the vitamins and minerals it needs.
-Nutrient deficiencies are serious and can be dangerous.
+As a bariatric surgery patient, taking vitamin and mineral supplements should be one of your top priorities and is not something to be taken lightly.
+After having bariatric surgery, nutrient deficiencies can occur without supplementation as the amount of food you are able to eat will not be enough to provide your body with adequate amounts of all the vitamins and minerals it needs.
+Nutrient deficiencies are serious and can be very dangerous to your health.
 This is why it is important to start a vitamin regimen well before you have surgery, to make sure you are as healthy as possible prior to the procedure.

 Pre-Surgery